 A LONG WEEKEND FOR EUR 20 – WHERE TO GO?

-You don’t need to be a millionaire to have a great time during the long weekend.
-It just takes EUR 20 and you’re off to the best long weekend of your life!
+You don’t need to be a millionaire to have a great time during a long weekend.
+Believe me, it can only take EUR 20 and you’re off to the best long weekend of your life!
 I prepared a few ideas for you to check out, and all of them are on a budget!

 1. A CITY BREAK